kgeorgieva/cilib.github.com/_posts/2012-04-23-niching-makeover-part-1.md

         Double score = x._2()

 * #### Lists:
-    Lists in FJ have far more functionality (no pun intended) thas Java's collections.
+    Lists in FJ have far more functionality (no pun intended) than Java's collections.
     Here are a few operations that can be performed on them that apply the functional paradigm.